-- Social Security benefits will be effective beginning with the December 2016 benefits, which are payable in January 2017.
+- Social Security benefits will be effective beginning with December 2018 benefits, which are payable in January 2018.

-- Federal SSI payment levels will be effective for payments made for January 2017.
+- Federal SSI payment levels will begin on December 29, 2017.

 COLA (Cost-of-Living Adjustments) are for the following individuals or areas: